-In my last column, I discussed National Geographic Fellow Dan Buettner’s exciting new research on the “Blue Zones,” home to the world’s happiest and longest-living people.
+In a previous column, I discussed National Geographic Fellow Dan Buettner’s exciting new research on the “Blue Zones,” home to the world’s happiest and longest-living people.

 And while money doesn’t always lead to a longer and more satisfying life, it certainly doesn’t hurt.

 For example, in a Gallup-Sharecare study, nearly 90% of people who were managing their finances well said their relationship with their spouse or partner was strong.

 Yet when finances were cited as a sore point in the household, the number of happy relationships plunged to just 60%.

 Moreover, it didn’t matter whether the couples were affluent or not.
 Money troubles create relationship troubles.

 I’ve seen plenty of couples, for instance, where one was an avid shopper and the other a dedicated saver.
 That’s a bad combo.

 I knew another where one wanted to tap into retirement savings to get a new boat – or remodel the kitchen – and the other felt strongly otherwise.